serpent213/clojexcms/README.md

 # clojexcms – Clojure(Script) Example CMS

-Developed for the [:clojureD conference](http://www.clojured.de) 2014, "Web Applications by Example", Steffen Beyer.
+Developed for the [:clojureD conference](http://www.clojured.de) 2015, "Web Applications by Example", Steffen Beyer.

+*frontend* is the visitor-facing website, *backend* is the administration panel.

 ## Dependencies and building blocks